-Watch Big Thief perform ‘Certainty’ on ‘The Late, Late Show’
+Watch Big Thief perform ‘Certainty’ on ‘The Late Late Show’

-Big Thief took to The Late, Late Show With James Corden to perform ‘Certainty’ last night – check it out below.
+Big Thief took to The Late Late Show With James Corden to perform ‘Certainty’ last night – check it out below.

 ‘Certainty’ is taken from Big Thief’s fifth album ‘Dragon New Warm Mountain I Believe In You’, which was released in February.